 Literacy assessment at work requires the collection of evidence demonstrating a person’s competence.
-This evidence can be gathered by observing normal day-to-day work, from the organisations records, team leader’s/manager’s verification, questionnaires completed, and verbal discussions.
+This evidence can be gathered by observing normal day-to-day work, from the organisations records, team leader’s/manager’s verification, completed questionnaires, and verbal discussions.

 Integrating a workplace literacy program into your business will assist employees to:

-• Improve completion and quality of documentation, for example, reports and documentation.
+• Improve completion time and quality of documentation (for example, reports and documentation).

-• Increase the ability to measure and perform calculations leading to a reduction in wasted material and time.
+• Increase their ability to measure and perform calculations, leading to a reduction in wasted material and time.

-• Improve ability to locate information, read specifications and solve problems
+• Improve their ability to locate information, read specifications and solve problems.

-• Increase the capability to effectively use Information
+• Increase their capability to effectively use information.

-• Increase employee confidence and ability to complete tasks to a high standard
+• Increase their confidence and ability to complete tasks to a high standard.

 Workplace literacy programs are often delivered in conjunction with job-specific training with the impetus for the training coming from the implementation of a significant change in the workplace.
 For example, a firm may reorganise its production processes or implement new technology.